Andrea L. Thomaz

 Andrea L. Thomaz is a senior research scientist in the Department of Electrical and Computer Engineering at The University of Texas at Austin and Director of Socially Intelligent Machines Lab.
-She specialises in Human-Robot Interaction, Artificial Intelligence and Interactive Machine Learning.
+She specializes in Human-Robot Interaction, Artificial Intelligence and Interactive Machine Learning.

 Education

 In 1999, Thomaz earned her Bachelors of Science in Electrical and Computer Engineering from The University of Texas.
-During 2002 she gained her Master of Science and Ph.D in Electrical and Computer Engineering from MIT in 2002 and 2006.
+She obtained her ScM and PhD in Electrical and Computer Engineering from MIT in 2002 and 2006, respectively.

 Career and research

 In 2007, Thomaz joined the Georgia Institute of Technology as an Associate Professor of Interactive Computing.
 Her research aimed to computationally model mechanisms of social learning to build robots with social aspects and other intuitive machines.
 Additionally, During this time Thomaz began directing the Socially Intelligent Machines Lab.
-A Georgia Institute of Technology lab that were developing a socially intelligent robot called 'Simon the Robot'.
+A Georgia Institute of Technology lab that were developing a socially intelligent robot called "Simon the Robot".

-In 2016 Thomaz joined the University of Texas at Austin as a senior research scientist in the Department of Electrical and computer Engineering.
+In 2016 Thomaz joined the University of Texas at Austin as a tenured Associate Professor in the Department of Electrical and Computer Engineering.

-In 2016 Thomaz, along with her co founder Vivian Chu, founded Diligent Robotics.
-In 2016, Diligent released a social robot called Moxi that was rolled out in US hospitals, Moxi is a robot that aids in helping nurses via preforming tasks such as getting drugs for patients, and delivering lab samples ect.
+In 2016 Thomaz, along with co-founder Vivian Chu, founded Diligent Robotics.
+In 2016, Diligent released a social robot called Moxi that was rolled out in American hospitals.
+Moxi is a robot that helps nurses via performing tasks such as getting drugs for patients, delivering lab samples etc.

 Awards and recognition

-In 2009, Thomaz's research was featured in MIT's Technology review for her work on socially adept robotics, speciafially on Simon the robot and the social ques given when performing tasks and communicating.
+In 2009, Thomaz's research was featured in MIT Technology Review for her work on socially adept robotics, specifically on Simon the Robot and the social cues it gives when performing tasks and communicating.